 How Much Compensation Can I Recover?

 A lot of different factors will determine how much you could receive in compensation in a lawsuit.
 How severe were the injuries?
 How long was your hospital stay?
 Did you miss an extensive amount of work?
 All of these can be taken into account during your case, and your attorney can explain the damages that may be available to you as a result.

 Generally, auto accident victims can potentially recover compensation for:

 - Medical Expenses: Morgan & Morgan’s attorneys may be able to help you recover compensation for your medical expenses - not just current, but future.
 That includes not only hospital and doctor’s bills, but future doctor’s visits, rehabilitation expenses, and expenses for in-care home aides.

 - Lost Wages and Income: Like medical expenses, your attorney may be able to get you compensated for both past and future lost wages if you were unable to work.
-You can be compensated for the time you missed, and possibly get compensation for reduced earning capacity if your injuries prevent you from returning to work for an extended period.
+You can be compensated for the time you missed, and possibly get compensation for reduced earning capacity if your injuries prevent you from returning to work for an extended period of time.

-- Punitive Damages: Punitive damages are often given out if the at-fault party drove recklessly; these damages are compensation that driver gives that is meant to discourage other drivers from driving in a similar way.
+- Punitive Damages: Punitive damages are often given out if the at-fault party drove recklessly; these damages are compensation the driver pays that is meant to discourage other drivers from driving in a similar way.

 Dealing With Insurance Companies: Why You Need a Lawyer